abcpaem/tdd-poker-hands-kata/README.md

 ### What is the goal?

-Plan out and have a go at the Poker Hands Kata using Test-Driven Development.
-It is not expected to have a finished solution but have had a good go at using Test-Driven Development.
+Implement the Poker Hands Kata using Test-Driven Development.

 ### Instructions